top of page

 In major evolutionary transitions, groups of individuals become higher level individuals, which has had major effects on life on earth.
 What causes such major transitions?

 We have developed mathematical models to study a classic hypothesis that posits that one such major transition, i.e., eusociality, arose from ancestral maternal manipulation.
 The hypothesis suggests that workers in eusocial organisms evolved because mothers manipulate their offspring to become helpers.
 Although this hypothesis attracted interest in 1970s, evidence has since been interpreted as rejecting it because it was thought that manipulation would lead offspring to resist whereas eusocial offspring seem to help voluntarily.
-We have found that manipulation may evolve while resistance fails to evolve for various reasons, so eusociality can evolve from ancestral manipulation yielding voluntarily helping offspring, consistently with various patterns observed in eusocial taxa.
+We have found that manipulation may evolve while resistance fails to evolve for various reasons, so eusociality can evolve from ancestral manipulation yielding voluntarily helping offspring, consistently with various patterns observed in eusocial taxa (e.g., González-Forero and Peña, 2021).

 Species problem

-found that one formal interpretation of this concept overcomes various difficulties of the verbal concept, but in doing so populations can belong to multiple species.
+During my undergraduate thesis, I found that one out of four mathematical interpretations of this concept overcomes various difficulties of the verbal concept, but in doing so populations can belong to multiple species (González-Forero, 2009).

 bottom of page